ZimbiX/amber-enphase-zero-export-switcher-tool/README.md

 ## Collect and graph power telemetry from Envoy

-*This telemetry script is currently not working very well - with an installer account, issued tokens are much shorter-lived, and I've not yet implemented token refresh here*
+*Note that this telemetry script requires Zest to be running in order to continually refresh the access token.
+With an installer account, issued tokens are much shorter-lived, and I've not yet implemented token refresh here*

 I should get Home Assistant and Grafana set up at some point, but I've been using a gnuplot-based system for a while and thought I might as well share it.